oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    > [!WARNING]
    > Be careful with using graphical editors like Notepad in Windows.
 These can add carriage returns (`\r`) that confuse our Linux-based development tools.
 Instead, we recommend using editors designed for programming or command-line text editors.

-8. Create a virtual environment for oppia by adding file named `.envrc` into the root folder containing the oppia repository with this content:
+8. Create a virtual environment for oppia by adding file named `.envrc` into the oppia root folder. with this content:

     ```console
     use python 3.10.16